-Marked modes are new in Borg 1.1 and are not backwards-compatible with Borg 1.0.x.
+Modes marked like this in the above table are new in Borg 1.1 and are not backwards-compatible with Borg 1.0.x.

 On modern Intel/AMD CPUs (except very cheap ones), AES is usually hardware-accelerated.
 BLAKE2b is faster than SHA256 on Intel/AMD 64-bit CPUs (except AMD Ryzen and future CPUs with SHA extensions), which makes authenticated-blake2 faster than none and authenticated.